Driver License Requirements

 B. Accident Involvement

-1. Any employee, agent, or volunteer involved in an accident while driving a University vehicle, or driving a personal vehicle on University business, shall provide full and complete notice of the accident to his/her supervisor and to the campus Risk Management Director immediately after investigation of the accident by the proper authorities.
+1. Any employee, agent, or volunteer involved in an accident while driving a University vehicle, or driving a personal vehicle on University business, shall provide full and complete notice of the accident to his/her supervisor and to the campus Risk Management Director immediately after the accident.

 2. Any employee, agent, or volunteer involved in an accident while on University business shall not voluntarily make any payment, assume any obligation or incur any expense on behalf of the University.